 RDT Column Name Unit Definition Business Rule Implied Starts Indicates the n number of starts associated with moving a MSG resource from offline to online or from a lower configuration to a higher configuration that is defined by the use limitation plan's supporting documentation.
 Each implied start will contribute to the usage of the start limitation on file in the ULPDT in the 'LIMITATION' field.
 Implied starts registered in the GRDT should be the same resolution level on which the start limitation value is determined.
 Only use limited MSG resources with start limitation(s) can have implied starts greater than 1.
 MSG resources with registered start limitations have to include an implied start value in the MSG_CONFIG tab of the GRDT for every configuration of the MSG resource.
 For each configuration, the number of implied starts for an MSG configuration shall be measured from the MSG resource being entirely off to being started directly to that configuration.
-An implied start for the • Required if USE_LIMIT = Y for the MSG resource and must be 1 or greater. value in the MSG_CONFIG tab of the GRDT for every configuration of the MSG resource.
-For each configuration, the number of implied starts for an MSG configuration shall be measured from the MSG resource being
+An implied start for the configuration can be set to zero.
+Required if USE_LIMIT = Y for the MSG resource and must be 1 or greater.
+ENERGY_OM_ADD ER (Variable Energy Operations and Maintenance Adder) \$/MWh Variable energy operations and maintenance (O&M) costs that are incurred in terms of MWh.
+See Attachment L for default values of variable energy O&M cost adders.
+For resources that have a negotiated variable energy O&M adder, that value will display in this field.
+Submit a CIDI ticket with Case Record Type "Negotiated Rate Application" and Application Type "O&M" to establish a negotiated variable O&M adder.
+ML_ADDER (Variable Minimum Load Operations and Maintenance Adder) \$/run- hour/MW or \$/run- hour Variable minimum load operations and maintenance (O&M) costs that are incurred in terms of hours of operation.
+See Attachment L for default values of variable minimum load O&M cost adders.
+For resources that have a negotiated variable minimum load O&M adder, that value will display in this field. - Note: the units of measurement differ depending on whether the adder type (see RESOURCE tab) is Negotiated ("N") or Submit a CIDI ticket with Case Record Type "Negotiated Rate Application" and Application Type "O&M" to establish a negotiated variable O&M adder.
+Default ("D").
+If it is N, the units are \$/run- hour.
+If it is D, the units are \$/run-hour per MW of Pmax.